Adjoint DSMC for nonlinear Boltzmann equation constrained optimization

 \subsection{Summary for discrete adjoint system}

 In summary, we solve the direct equations in DSMC forward in time for the velocity particles $V=\{v_1, \ldots , v_N \}$ with the initial particle velocity sampled from~\eqref{BoltzmannIC} given the current value of $\alpha$.
-Collisions are performed according to (\ref{BoltzmannSolution0})-(\ref{BoltzmannSolution1}).
-Then adjoint equations for the adjoint particle $\bgamma$ are solved backward in time.
-Starting from the ``final conditions"~\eqref{gammaFinal} for the velocities at time $t=T$, for each collision, we solve the equations~\eqref{gammaEqtn}-\eqref{gammaTildeEqtn} for each value of time parameter $k$ and particle parameter $i$.
+Collisions are performed according to~\eqref{BoltzmannSolution}.
+Then the adjoint equations~\eqref{gammaEqtn}-\eqref{gammaTildeEqtn} for the adjoint particle $\bgamma$ are solved backward in time following~\Cref{alg:adj_DSMC1}.
 At the initial time $t=0$, we use \eqref{DalphaEqtn} to calculate the gradient of the objective function with respect to the model parameter $\alpha$, which can be used by optimization algorithms to update the $\alpha$ iteratively.

 Like the continuous adjoint system~(\Cref{ContinuousFormulation}), by solving the direct equations and the adjoint equations only once, we obtain all components of the gradient $\partial_\alpha J$, for any value of the dimensionality of $\alpha$.
 We remark that the choice of collision times, collision partners, and collision angles is not included in the variational principle.
-Here, we are assuming that these parts of the DSMC method are determined externally.
+These parts of the DSMC method are determined externally.